PranavMishra17/Big5-Agents/README.md

 📄 **Paper:** [TeamMedAgents: Enhancing Medical Decision-Making Through Structured Teamwork](https://arxiv.org/abs/2508.08115)

+### 'SLM' Branch
+This code repo helps with using SLMs in out multiagent framework

 ## Overview

 This system implements a multi-agent approach for collaborative problem solving with the following features: